mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

 Modularity Without Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You get clear boundaries and separation of concerns without the operational complexity of distributed systems.
-Modules communicate through well-defined interfaces, but those calls are in-process, not over the network.
+Modules communicate through well defined interfaces, but those calls are in-process, not over the network.

 In practice, this means using an **in-memory event bus**—modules publish domain events when significant things happen, and other modules subscribe to react.
 The event bus is a simple pub-sub mechanism that routes events to registered handlers, all within the same process.

-ThoughtWorks notes the modular monolith is "significantly easier to design, deploy and manage" because modules ship together with optimized inter-module communication.
+ThoughtWorks notes the modular monolith is "significantly easier to design, deploy and manage" because modules ship together with optimized inter module communication.

 The same event contracts that work in-memory can later be routed through RabbitMQ, AWS SNS, or other message brokers when you need independent scaling or service extraction.
 Your handlers stay the same—only the transport changes.